dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 ### Amazon DynamoDB Global Tables

 [DynamoDB](https://aws.amazon.com/blogs/aws/new-for-amazon-dynamodb-global-tables-and-on-demand-backup/) is Amazon's key/value database offering and it is a pretty impressive one at that.
 During Prime Day, DynamoDB served over 12.9 million requests per second bringing a whole new meaning to the term big data and web scale.
 Over 3.34 trillion requests were served for Prime Day in total.
-DynamoDB Global Tables provides a fully managed multi-region NoSQL database that allow you to provide localized reads and writes to your data wherever your users may be.
+DynamoDB Global Tables provides a fully managed multi-region NoSQL database that allows you to provide localized reads and writes to your data wherever your users may be.

 ### Amazon Neptune

 Graph databases have been growing in popularity recently and Amazon will have an official player in the game with [Amazon Neptune](http://www.businesswire.com/news/home/20171129006077/en/AWS-Announces-New-Capabilities-Amazon-Aurora-Amazon).
 The promise of this graph database is that it will be fast, reliable, and of course fully managed by AWS.
-Another big benefit of Neptune is the ability to use multiplate graph query languages such as TinkerPop and SPARQL.
+Another big benefit of Neptune is the ability to use multiple graph query languages such as TinkerPop and SPARQL.

 ## Machine Learning